-- Breadth 1.
-To provide an architectural breadth to research the sustainable benefits of installing a green roof on a building and also provide a landscape design for the green roof. - Breadth 2.
-To provide a building envelope breadth to research thermal and waterproofing issues and integration of the system with the structure.
+In addition to a depth study focusing on the structural system, two breath topics outside the field of structures will be proposed for study.
+The breadth studies will focus on the green roof on the Key System portion of the building.
+An architectural breadth will be performed to research the sustainable benefits of installing a green roof on a building and also to provide a landscape design for the green roof.
+Additionally, a building enclosure breadth will be performed to research the thermal and waterproofing issues associated with the green roof and the integration of the system with the building.
 Drawing details of the building envelope/waterproofing aspect of the green roof design will be provided.